-Bus departing from Skidmore (Case Parking Lot)
+Departure time: 7:30 AM - Bus departing from Skidmore (Case Parking Lot)

 Returning to Skidmore: 11:00 PM

-Annual Parilia Conference:
+Annual Parilia Conference

 The Classics Department of Skidmore College will attend a one-day undergraduate research conference in the discipline of Classical Studies -- Greek, Latin, Ancient History and Archaeology.
-Faculty and student participation will be from Union College, Hamilton College and Colgate Collge, with students presenting papers followed by discussions.
+Faculty and student participation will be from Union College, Hamilton College and Colgate College, with students presenting papers followed by discussions.

-Annual Classics BBQ:
+Annual Classics BBQ

 Please join us for the annual Classics Department BBQ and festivities.
-This is our opportunity to celebrate the year, to wish our graduating seniors well, adn to welcome new students to our departmental community.
+This is our opportunity to celebrate the year, to wish our graduating seniors well, to welcome new students to our departmental community.